 - Debt-to-income ratio: You’ll also have to provide your current debt-to-income ratio before taking out a streamline refinance loan, but not with the streamline assist refinance.

-- Adding/removing borrowers from mortgage: One advantage of the standard streamline refinance is the borrowers can add or remove some from the mortgage at closing.
-You can add someone to the mortgage with the streamline assist refinance but can only remove a name if the borrower has died.
+- Adding/removing borrowers from mortgage: One advantage of the standard streamline refinance is the borrowers can add or remove someone from the mortgage at closing.
+You can still add someone to the mortgage with the streamline assist refinance, but can only remove a person if the borrower has died.

 - Payment history: With the standard streamline refinance, you need to show a history of on-time payments over the last 180 days.
 On the streamline assist refinance, you need to show 12 months of consecutive, on-time payments.

-Here are the current USDA streamline assist refinance guidelines:
+Here are the current USDA streamline assist refinance guidelines and eligibility requirements: